princeton-nlp/MABEL/README.md

 chmod +x run.sh
 ./run.sh
 ```
 You can configure the hyper-parameters in `run.sh` accordingly.
 Models are saved to `out/`.
+The optimal set of hyper-parameters varies depending on the choice of backbone encoder, and the full training details can be found in the paper.

 ## Evaluation